OpenFn/kit/packages/runtime/README.md

 - Return a promise and event-emitted (with a `on(event)` function)
 - Emit lifecycle events for the job pipeline
 - Resolve to a state object
+- Load runtime dependencies from explicit paths or a local repo

 The runtime should not:

 - Compile its input jobs (although it will validate using the compiler)
 - Do any disk I/O
 - Do any thread/process management (see the runtime manager)
+- Auto install any dependencies

-## Module Loading & Linking
+## Module Loading

-When loading jobs from a string, they will be loaded as an ESM module.
-This uses the experimental `vm.SourceTextModule`.

-If the job contains imports of its own, `vm` will not resolve those imports.
-We have to provide a linker function to handle it.
-Our linker function will:

-- Import the required module
-- Create a `vm.SyntheticModule` to act as a proxy to it
-- Load the synthetic module into the job's runtime context.
+When a job calls `import` to import a dependent module, the runtime must resolve the import statement into executable code.

+It does this through a `linker` function, which takes as arguments a package specifier and `vm` context, and an options object.
+It will load the module using a dynamic `import` and proxy the interface through a `vm.SyntheticModules`, usng the experimental `vm.SourceTextModule` API.

+Modules can be loaded from:
+- An explicit path (pass as a dictionary of name: path strings into the options)
+- The current working repo (see below)
+- The current working node_modules (should we somehow disallow this?)

+The repo is a managed folder which the runtime uses to install and load modules from/to.
+It is just an arbitrary private npm package (ie, a folder containing a package.json and node_modules).
+Generally, it is expected that linked modules are loaded from this folder.

+The runtime is self-managing and won't do any installs itself, that's up to the runtime manager to sort out

-You can pass a whitelist (as an array of regexes) to only allow matching modules to be loaded.
+A whitelist can be passed (as an array of regexes) to the linker's options, only allow matching modules to be loaded.

-By default, imports will be resolved using node's resolution algorithm relative to the runtime's directory.
-This is unhelpful as the runtime itself doesn't depend on packages the jobs need (like language adaptors).

-The linker accepts a moduleHome, which accepts a folder to load linked modules from.
-This is a hook allowing adaptors to be loaded from the local filesystem.
-Soon we'll also be able to pass specific paths and maybe even point to the local langauge adaptor monorepo to load from there.

-We may add support for dynamic module loading - ie, the linker will download the module from unpkg.

-We will want to extend this functionality to allow version control on adaptors (ie, we can make `import { fn } from '@open/language-common@2.0.0-rc3` work)
+Right now, it's expected that the runtime manager (ie the CLI) will manage the installation of dependencies into the repo before executing the runtime.
+Later, we may allow the runtime to auto-install dependencies from directives at the top of the job source.